Spain - Country Commercial Guide

 Opportunities

-Water: There is an increasing need to invest in hydraulic infrastructure to face future challenges, such as sustainability, climate change, and water quality.
-Digitization, sanitation, and purification will allow an improvement and modernization of the water management and treatment sector to face current difficulties, such as drought, water waste in some sectors such as agriculture, misuse of water resources, etc. A specific area that needs digitization is the water treatment installations that allow the reuse of purified water suitable for irrigation.
+There is an increasing need to invest in hydraulic infrastructure to address sustainability, climate change, and water quality challenges.
+Digitalization, sanitation, and purification will allow an improvement and modernization of the water management and treatment sector to address current difficulties, such as drought and waste in some sectors such as agriculture.
+A specific area that needs digitalization is the water treatment installations that allow the reuse of purified water suitable for irrigation.
 Better management of such installations will result in water savings and a reduction in discharges into the sea.

-The use of automation elements and the digitization of gates and irrigation systems lead to an improvement in productivity and the use of resources, as well as the modernization of reservoirs so that they allow the storage and lamination of water of the river during the night to irrigate with the greater flow during the day.
-It is also important to highlight the potential of treatment plants and the products and by-products that can be obtained from them through the continuous application of RD&I to take advantage of residual water and produce electricity, gas, biofuels, fertilizers, etc. Finally, it is possible to use thermography to assess water stress and manage irrigation efficiency, controlling the deficit.
+The use of automation elements and the digitization of gates and irrigation systems should lead to an improvement in productivity and the use of resources, as well as the modernization of reservoirs so that they allow the storage and lamination of water during off-peak irrigation periods.
+It is important to highlight the potential innovations to treatment plants and the products and by-products that can be obtained from them to take advantage of residual water and produce electricity, gas, biofuels, and fertilizers.
+Finally, it is possible to use thermography to assess water stress and manage irrigation efficiency, thereby controlling the loss of this precious resource.

-Waste: The increase of recyclable waste separation derived from the waste generated will boost the activity and income of recycling companies in the coming years, for which a growth forecast for the waste recycling sector is estimated at around 2.1 percent for the year 2022.
-European Legislation required that since 2020, half of the municipal waste be reused or recycled.
-In 2025, this figure should be 55 percent; in 2030, 60 percent; and in 2035, 65 percent, which may fuel further growth in the sector.
-There are good opportunities for U.S. businesses with solutions that contribute to reducing the waste generated, recovering the recoverable waste, and eliminating, in an environmentally friendly way, the non-usable waste.
-Thus, technology and services for substituting a linear economy based on producing, consuming, and disposing of for a circular economy in which materials containing waste are reincorporated into the production process to generate new products or raw materials have great prospects in this market.
+The increase of recyclable waste separation should contribute to boosting the output and income of recycling companies in the coming years.
+Growth for the waste recycling sector registered 2.1% in 2022.
+Since 2020, European legislation requires that half of municipal waste be reused or recycled.
+This benchmark will increase by 5% every five years through 2035, which may fuel further growth in the sector.
+There are good opportunities for U.S. businesses with solutions that contribute to reduce the waste generated, recover any recoverable waste, and eliminate, in an environmentally friendly manner, the non-usable waste.
+Therefore, replacing technology and services of a linear economy based on producing, consuming, and disposing waste for a circular economy in which materials containing waste are reincorporated into the production process to generate new products or raw materials has great prospects in the Spanish market.

 Resources